monkeywithacupcake/monkeywithacupcake.github.io/_posts/2017-10-11-reflection.markdown

 ---
 **Today's Progress**:

 What can you do in 100 days?
 The answers are limitless.
 Committing to 100 days of code was great for both my coding and my larger self.

+Before I started the 100 Days of Code, I was familiar with HTML and CSS, maintained a few websites, had created a few applications in python and R (mostly for data fetching, processing, and viewing), and had dipped my toe into swift because I had a "great app idea" to solve a problem.
+Now, I'm confident that I can solve a few problems in a few languages, and I know enough to not bite off some problems.
+I understand how some of the ecosystem of web services and mobile applications work.
+I am still aware that there are languages I haven't touched and may not. *It's as if I can see my little mountains and valleys more clearly, but I also know that the world is bigger.*

 At the beginning of July, I was big-eyed and ready to learn a thousand things.
+I had undreasonable expectations for my ability to climb up the learning curve and develop new applications.
 I stumbled onto the #100DaysOfCode community.
 Looking back, I'm so happy that I did.
 I've learned a ton, and I've met some great people (online and in person).
+One hundred days later, I wanted to be in a different place, but I'm happy that I took the path that I have.

 I can list many of the things that I did: